The Birchbark House: Characters

 One of the central themes of Erdrich's novel is community.
 There are many characters in The Birchbark House.
 The following are the characters most of the novel is centered on.

 Omakayas – Omakayas is the 7-year-old protagonist of the novel.
 Although she has complicated feelings about her siblings, she loves her family very much.
 Her healing gift became evident when her tribe fell ill from smallpox.
 She is brave, caring, selfless, and compassionate.
-Despite her name not being a direct translation of any Ojibwe word, it can be inferred that it is rooted from makwa, meaning bear, and aya, meaning owning.

 Nokomis – The maternal grandmother of Omakayas.
 She lives with Omakayas and her family.
 She mentors Omakayas to listen to the land and demonstrates her connection to nature through her offerings of tobacco leaves.
 After tough times befall her family, Nokomis dreams the location of a deer, which once it was hunted and killed, saved the family from starvation.
 Nokomis is wise, strict, and reliable.